How To Ship Automated Grain Cooling Modules

 Essential Documents

-Prepare comprehensive documentation: a detailed cargo plan (dimensions and weight), packing list, commercial invoice, bill of lading, and certificates of origin (if needed).
-Documentation requirements vary by country and transport mode.
-Ensure all necessary certifications (e.g., fumigation certificates) are included.
+Prepare a set of documentation: a detailed cargo plan (including dimensions and weight), a packing list, a commercial invoice, a bill of lading, and certificates of origin (if required).
+Documentation requirements vary depending on the destination country and the mode of transport.
+Ensure all necessary certifications (e.g., fumigation certificates) are included to avoid delays.

 Freight Forwarder Selection